Here’s a question that still haunts many – “Is cold calling still effective?”

 Script 1:

 Sales reps face a lot of rejections during cold calls.
 People hanging up on you can be disheartening.
 But this is how you find people who’d be genuinely interested in your product/service.
 However, if the prospect says they are busy, respect their time and ask for a suitable time to communicate further.
-You can practice the following script:
+You can modify and use the following script:

-You: Hello, my name is Dan, and I’m with the Sales Institute.
+You: Hello, my name is Dan, and I’m from the Sales Institute.
 Is this a good time to call?

 Mary: No, I’m busy right now.

-You: Oh, alright, thank you for letting me know.
-Is there a better time to call?
+You: Oh, thank you for letting me know.
+What would be a better time to call you?

 You: Sure, I’ll catch up with you then, have a nice day!